DrYenyen/PPPwn-Tinker-GUI/README.md

 7. A new terminal will open and ask for your password put it in and the jailbreak process will begin.
 8. See [Troubleshooting for help](https://github.com/DrYenyen/PPPwn-Troubleshooting)
 9. Python version is only available for sanity checks and in case of crazy unheard of situtations where Linux cannot run the C++ or Rust versions reliably.
 10. Python version can be easily edited via notepad++ and etc.

-# MacOS Instructions
+# macOS Instructions
+## Downloading the GUI macOS
+1. Go to [Releases](https://github.com/DrYenyen/PPPwn-Tinker-GUI/releases) download the latest macOS version for your architechture Intel or Apple Silicon and extract all the files to your folder of choice
+2. Turn on your PS4 and connect it to your PC via ethernet.
-1. After downloading and unpacking the release for your architechture (Intel or Apple silicon)
+3. After downloading and unpacking the release for your architechture (Intel or Apple silicon)
-2. Open a terminal and cd to the location where you extracted the zip.
+4. Open a terminal and cd to the location where you extracted the files.
-3. Run the following commands.
+5. Run the following commands.

 ```
 chmod +x PPPwnTinker